NEW BALANCE MAKE IT TO MOSCOW CAMPAIGN

-The docu-series published over the month of the world cup reached 9 million fans across NB, Goal and the influencer platforms, securing a 5.6% engagement rate and a 9% follower growth.
-Won The Drum Marketing Awards in 2019 in the sports category.
+The series reached 9 million fans across New Balance, Goal and influencer platforms, achieving a 5.6% engagement rate and 9% follower growth.
+The campaign won the sports category at The Drum Marketing Awards 2019.

 Previous